Legrandin/pycryptodome/README.rst

 * Better and more compact API (`nonce` and `iv` attributes for ciphers, automatic generation of random nonces and IVs, simplified CTR cipher mode, and more)
-* SHA-3 digests and advanced functions such as SHAKE XOFs, cSHAKE XOFs, KMAC128 and KMAC256
+* SHA-3 digests and derived functions such as SHAKE XOFs, cSHAKE XOFs, KMAC128 and KMAC256
 * Truncated SHA-512 and BLAKE2 hash algorithms
 * Salsa20 and ChaCha20/XChaCha20 stream ciphers
 * Poly1305 MAC